jschroeder9000/clam_scan/README.md

 response.unknown? # true if scan returned with an unknown status response.status   # one of [:error, :safe, :unknown, :virus]

-# one-liner appropriate for most situations
+# short snippet appropriate for most situations
 unless ClamScan::Client.scan(location: '/path/to/file').safe?
   # do something
 end